About the Author

 Confidence fraud encompasses scams intended to pull on the victim's heartstrings.
 One of the most common types is the romance scam, when a criminal creates a fake identity to gain a close relationship with the victim.
 Once that relationship has been established, the criminal manipulates the victim for money.

-Elderly victims have been losing more and more money to confidence fraud.
+Elderly victims have been losing significant amounts of money to confidence fraud.
 Here are the latest numbers on this growing crime:

 This type of elder fraud has fluctuated quite a bit in recent years.
-The number of victims was up in 2020 and then fell in 2021.
+The number of has fallen in recent years.
 Losses, however, have steadily increased.
 Here's the breakdown:

 Elder financial abuse covers a wide range of abusive conduct designed to extract a monetary or material gain from an elderly victim.